About the Affordable Care Act

 Who is sending it to me, when, and how?

 If eligible, DC Government will send one to you either by mail or in person; if you have elected to electronically receive form 1095-C, you may download it through PeopleSoft when it becomes available.
-You should receive it by March 2, 2017.
+You should receive it sometime in March 2018.

 Why are you sending it to me?